 Dependable uptime for the website

-Every web hosting company offers an uptime guarantee.
+Every website hosting business offers an uptime guarantee.
 In reality, when major web hosting companies have had problems staying online due to a denial of service attack, their downtime lasted quite a few hours before the problem got resolved.
 Spread over a year, a few hours don’t add up to a single percentage point of downtime, but for businesses having a sale or hitting their peak season period, the half-day or full-day of downtime can be catastrophic.

 What you want to discover with a web host is whether they’ve suffered a prolonged amount of downtime before.
 If they have, how long did it last?
-Do they know the cause, and what have they done to prevent it happening a second or third time?
+Do they know the cause, and what have they done to prevent it from happening a second or third time?
 That’s really where the rubber meets the road, rather than downtime guarantees, as these guarantees don’t cover loss of business sales while offline.